newst4rt/Lyrify/README.md

 Greetings to, and those contributors:

  - The D-Bus maintainers @ dbus-python
+ - The pywinrt maintainers @ pywinrt
  - SuHun Han @ googletrans
  - Kenneth Reitz @ requests
  - This project uses the universal romanizer software 'uroman' written by Ulf Hermjakob, USC Information Sciences Institute (2015-2020)

+ and to everyone I didn’t mention who took part in Lyrify.
 Thank you for providing your projects for the public.
 Without your efforts Lyrify isn't what it is – you're all awesome ❤️

 ## License
 Lyrify is licensed under the MIT license.
 See [LICENSE](https://github.com/newst4rt/Lyrify/blob/main/LICENSE) for more information.